CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 ![](img/tiling_spread.png)

-Tiling is a rendering technique used to reduce global memory access in the scanline rasterization/depth test stage and is commonly used on mobile GPUs to reduce power.
+Tiling is a rastserization technique used to reduce global memory access in the scanline rasterization/depth test stage and is commonly used on mobile GPUs to reduce power.

 Standard scanline rasterization is parallelized per primitive.
 An Axis-Aligned Bounding Box is built around the primitive, which corresponds with the screen pixels that the primitive covers.
 Points on the primitive are then sampled using this bounding box as a grid, scanning fragments line by line and testing them against a depth/fragment buffer that all the primitive processing kernels can access.